isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

     - **SeqPeek** - This visualization shows where somatic mutations have been observed on a linear representation of a specific protein.
 Each horizontal strip represents the protein, with data from different tumor types (aka cohorts or studies) shown stacked one on top of the other.

-    - **Browse All Analyses** - This will direct you to a visual sample of the different analysis types along with a brief description of how to generate each type.

     A researcher now has the option to make the axis logarithmic if the plot can display continuous numerical data for eg. mRNA expression levels.

    **Note:** For Violin Plot and Scatter Plot you can select multiple cohorts as your Color By Feature.
 This will cause the Legend to list all the cohorts that the sample is associated to.
 Please be aware you'll end up with lots of permutations if you have lots of samples that belong to many different cohorts.